 In September 2022, the continuation of hawkish monetary policy, the Russia-Ukraine war, and mainland China property market volatility triggered a further fall in equity markets.
-The MSCI All Country World ("ACWI") Index fell -9.5% in US Dollar ("USD") terms.
-Notably, sterling weakness cushioned the equity market falls for UK investors, MSCI ACWI Index fell only 5.7% in Great Britain Pound ("GBP") terms.
+The MSCI All Country World Index ("ACWI") fell by 9.5% in USD terms.
+Notably, sterling weakness cushioned the equity market falls for United Kingdom ("UK") investors, MSCI ACWI fell only 5.7% in Great Britain Pound ("GBP") terms.
 The falls were led by Asian and US equities, while European markets proved more stable.
-Global Government bonds provided relative stability over the month, falling modestly over the period.
-Gilts were in the spotlight, as markets priced in further Bank of England ("BoE") tightening after the UK's 'mini' budget.
+Global Government Bonds provided relative stability over the month, falling modestly over the year.
+Gilts were in the spotlight, as markets priced in further the Bank of England ("BoE") tightening after the UK's 'mini' budget.
 While yields rose across the curve, pain was most acute at the long end.